-Honor Addison with a Tribute donation to CaringBridge and you'll help even more people surround each other with love and support when it's needed most.
+Make a gift to CaringBridge in honor of Addison and you’ll help even more people surround each other with love and support this holiday season.
+Donate Now

 Latest Journal Update

 I am actually so excited to be updating all of you on Addison.

 Currently we have six children, Thomas (9), Addison (6), Brooklyn (4), Benjamin (4), Baby M (2), and Baby N (4 mo.).

 Baby M will soon be adopted and both our little ones are such a testament of prayer and what God's grace is for our family.
 After getting home after Addie's accident I decided we would not foster again.
 The fact that our little Ben was taken for those few long days while Addie was recovering was so scary to us and we just thought we could never handle that pain again.
 I thought if I just put fostering aside that all would be right in the world and we would be safe.
 The Lord had different plans for us.
 That was truly the only time I know I was doing what I was not supposed to be doing.
 So after healing for a few months we decided that we should get our license renewed and our first placement was our sweet Baby M. She came to us at 8 momths old.
 This little one was severely delayed as she was born at 27 weeks and did not have a heartbeat for nine minutes at birth.
 She could not roll over or really anything else.
 Her last foster parents were absolutely amazing and are now dear friends.
 Baby M needed loads of therapy and still have lung, GI and esophageal issues.
 However these things are simply not overwhelming and I am certain it is because we have seen so much worse, Baby M is now a thriving 2 year old, walking, talking, creating joy.
 We love her.
 I can't wait till I can say she is our 5th child.

 Remember how we would all pray for RESTORATION?